 The holidays proved to be less than stellar for cable provider Cox Communications.
 November saw a court invalidate the DMCA safe harbor protection claimed by the company.
-December saw a jury in the same courtroom issue a $25 million dollar judgment against the company for copyright infringement.
-While many have commented on the decision, few commentators seem to be focusing on the simple lesson businesses seeking protection under the DMCA should take from the case.
+December saw a jury in the same courtroom issue a $25 million judgment against the company for copyright infringement.
+While many have commented on the Cox Communications copyright infringement judgment, few commentators seem to be focusing on the simple lesson businesses seeking protection under the DMCA should take from the case.

 DMCA Safe Harbor